losephjambert/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+a.
+Global/Window

+- When `this` is referenced in a function body, it refers to the global scope (the window in browsers and the console in node).
+In `strict` mode, global `this` returns `undefined`.
+  b.
+Implicit
+  c.
+Explicit
+  d. new

 5. Why do we need super() in an extended class?

 ## Project Set up